skovy/skovy.dev/content/blog/contributing-to-definitely-typed-for-first-time/index.md

 However, there are also many packages that are not written in TypeScript or do not ship with type definitions, such as [`react`](https://www.npmjs.com/package/react).
 It's not a reasonable expectation for all packages to define type definitions.
-It adds a lot of overhead for maintainers; there are the TypeScript specific issues to triage, the effort to effectively translate the entire public API to type definitions, and the overhead of learning the intricacies of all the TypeScript language features.
+It adds a lot of overhead for maintainers; there are the TypeScript-specific issues to triage, the effort to effectively translate the entire public API to type definitions, and the overhead of learning the intricacies of all the TypeScript language features.
 So how do the type definitions for these packages get defined?